Best Welders for Home Use: Features and Safety Tips

 What are the main differences between MIG, TIG, and stick welders?

 MIG welders use a spool of wire fed through a gun and are known for ease of use and versatility.
-TIG welders use a tungsten electrode and offer precise control, which is suitable for thin materials.
+TIG welders use a tungsten electrode and offer precise control, suitable for thin materials.
 Stick welders use a consumable electrode and are ideal for outdoor and heavy-duty welding.

 How do I maintain my welding equipment?